 Outside time is broken up by age group.
 Each age gets 45 minutes of outside time in the am/pm.
 We are responsible for supervising the children in their class outside.
 While outside, teachers are wiping runny noses, playing referee, and trying to move around the playground to entertain and look out for children.

 Preparing for outside time gets very busy during the winter months.
-One teacher who can have 8 two and a half-year-olds at one time may have to get ALL the children’s coats on, as well as hats and gloves all while trying to keep them distracted so they don’t get antsy.
+One teacher who can have 8 three-year-olds at one time may have to get ALL the children’s coats on, as well as hats and gloves, all while trying to keep them distracted so they don’t get antsy.
 This is an area where items can get misplaced.
-Once children come back inside, they are ripping off their outside attire and throwing it on the floor by their cubbies quicker than ever.
-We try our best to be organized and try to remember who’s gloves are who’s and remember to put items in the right cubbies.
+Once children come back inside, they rip off their outside attire and throw it on the floor by their cubbies quicker than ever.
+We try our best to be organized and try to remember who’s gloves are who’s and which cubbies they belong to.

 After pick-up